rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 We saw in Chapter 7 that when you make a new library project with Cargo, a test module with a test function in it is automatically generated for us.
-This is to help us get started writing our tests, since we don't have to go look up the exact structure and syntax of test functions every time we start a new project.
+This is to help us get started writing our tests, so we don't have to go look up the exact structure and syntax of test functions every time we start a new project.
 We can add as many additional test functions and as many test modules as we want, though!

 We're going to explore some aspects of how tests work by experimenting with the template test generated for us, without actually testing any code.
 Then we'll